zlatanvasovic/hackwork/README.md

 ### Prefix

-Underscore (`_`) is base prefix for framework variables and functions, but not for constants.
+Underscore (`_`) is prefix for framework variables and functions, but not for constants.

 ### Constants